comychitz/knowledge/programming/README.md

     argument passed to a function does not closely match the expected type.
 On the other hand, a weakly typed language may produce unpredictable results or may perform implicit type conversion.
+* distributed systems:
+    - a collection of independent computers that appears to its users as a single cohenerent system

 ## design patterns
 * observer (aka listener) pattern